RedLynx101/Python-Samples/README.md

 2024/
 1. PDF Combiner (GUI-assisted PDF Combiner)
-2. PPTX to PDF Converter (GUI-assisted PowerPoint to PDF Converter) More to be added soon.
+2. PPTX to PDF Converter (GUI-assisted PowerPoint to PDF Converter)

+2025/
+1. DeekSeek1.5B (Local install and running of the new DeekSeek R1 [Reasoning] 1.5B parameter model with a simple GUI) More to be added.